vulppi-dev/IntREST/README.md

 The development server will start, and you can access your application at the specified port.

-With these steps, you've manually installed IntelliREST, configured TypeScript, and set up your first route.
-You can now start building your IntelliREST application and explore the framework's capabilities.
+With these steps, you've manually installed IntREST, configured TypeScript, and set up your first route.
+You can now start building your IntREST application and explore the framework's capabilities.

 ## Core Concepts

 ### Application Structure

-IntelliREST projects follow a specific structure to ensure that your application is easy to understand and maintain.
-The following diagram shows the basic structure of a IntelliREST project:
+IntREST projects follow a specific structure to ensure that your application is easy to understand and maintain.
+The following diagram shows the basic structure of a IntREST project:

 ```
 assets